When you upload files to a file upload pipeline, Tonic Textual stores those files in an S3 bucket.

 Use the instance profile of the compute instance where Textual runs.

-For an example IAM role that has the required permissions for file upload pipelines, go to #file-upload-example-iam-role.
+For an example IAM role that has the required permissions, go to #file-upload-example-iam-role.

 In .env, add the following settings: